A Peek Into the Future of Metro Transit Station Parking

 Details on the parking initiatives were included in a staff report, which includes only a preliminary outline still subject to changes before it guides Metro parking practices.
-The item was planned as a consent calendar receive-and-file, but boardmembers Paul Krekorian and Hilda Solis voices questions and concerns about rail terminus parking in each of their districts: North Hollywood Red Line Station and Atlantic Gold Line Station respectively.
+The item was planned as a consent calendar receive-and-file, but boardmembers Paul Krekorian and Hilda Solis voiced questions and concerns about rail terminus parking in each of their districts: North Hollywood Red Line Station and Atlantic Gold Line Station respectively.

 Details on specific Metro parking initiatives after the jump.

 The STPP calls for managing parking differently based on three tiers of occupancy: